Textile Donations FAQ

 1. Sort First

 Start by separating wearable vs. non-wearable items.
 This makes donating easier and more effective.
+If you can also sort by size and type of item (like if it’s special occasion or maternity), that’s even better!

 2. Donate Locally First